The Gay Anties

 The Gay Anties is a 1947 Warner Bros.
 Merrie Melodies cartoon short directed by Friz Freleng and written by Michael Maltese and Tedd Pierce.
 The short was released on February 15, 1947.
 The title is a play on words for the "Gay Nineties", a phrase that references the 1890s United States.

 Plot

 A colony of ants surreptitiously invade a young couple's park picnic in the 1890s and contrive to steal their food.
 The gags include a scene in which the ants, frustrated three times in their efforts to make off with a sandwich, spread mustard on the back of the girlfriend's hand and trick the boyfriend into biting it, and one in which a female ant sings an overly melodramatic song ("Time Waits for No One") which gets the other ants to run for cover.

+Releases

+The Gay Anties was released on the laserdisc title The Golden Age of Looney Tunes in 1993.
+The short began streaming in HD on HBO Max in 2020, and was removed from the service in 2025.